cfs-7900/oppurtunity-finder/README.md

 Reporting period **January–December 2025** · 16,538 work orders · 21 clients across multiple CMMS
 databases · 5,030 asset records.

-## Clarificatinons
+## Clarifications

-This repository is for demonstration and exploratory purposes only.
+1. This repository is for demonstration and exploratory purposes only.
 The data only reflects enough sample cmms data to present a demo version of what is possible.